DataBooth/duckdb-utils/docs/cli.rst

 .. _cli_load_extension:

-Loading SQLite extensions
+Loading DuckDB extensions
 =========================

-Many of these commands have the ability to load additional SQLite extensions using the ``--load-extension=/path/to/extension`` option - use ``--help`` to check for support, e.g. ``sqlite-utils rows --help``.
+Many of these commands have the ability to load additional DuckDB extensions using the ``--load-extension=/path/to/extension`` option - use ``--help`` to check for support, e.g. ``duckdb-utils rows --help``.

 This option can be applied multiple times to load multiple extensions.

-Since `SpatiaLite <https://www.gaia-gis.it/fossil/libspatialite/index>`__ is commonly used with SQLite, the value ``spatialite`` is special: it will search for SpatiaLite in the most common installation locations, saving you from needing to remember exactly where that module is located:
+Since `SpatiaLite <https://www.gaia-gis.it/fossil/libspatialite/index>`__ is commonly used with DuckDB, the value ``spatialite`` is special: it will search for SpatiaLite in the most common installation locations, saving you from needing to remember exactly where that module is located:

 .. code-block:: bash

-    sqlite-utils memory "select spatialite_version()" --load-extension=spatialite
+    duckdb-utils memory "select spatialite_version()" --load-extension=spatialite

 .. code-block:: output